 In some areas, COVID-19 outbreaks have resulted in shortages of ventilators and personal protective equipment while filling hospitals near capacity and overworking the medical staff.

 At the same time, many patients have put off important care.
 This includes routine and preventative care, as well as care needed to treat serious and life-threatening diseases.
 For example, Oncology Nursing News says the pandemic’s impact on cancer has started to become apparent, with fewer screenings, visits and referrals.

 This disruption could mean worse results for patients, and it may result in increased liability exposures for medical staff.

 Before the pandemic, telemedicine was already gaining popularity.
 When the stay-at-home orders hit, telemedicine became the go-to way to get care without risking exposure to the coronavirus.
 According to Healthcare IT News, a survey found that approximately two-thirds of people say the pandemic has increased their willingness to try telemedicine for care.

 While telemedicine solves some problems, it may create others.
 According to an article in the National Law Review, many physicians wonder whether the use of telemedicine in place of in-office risks will increase liability risks.
 For example, when the provider is in one state and the patient is in another, lawsuits may be filed in a state where the provider is not licensed, leading to complications.

 Get the Solutions You Need

 The healthcare landscape is constantly evolving, resulting in new and changing risks.
-Turn to Heffernan for medical malpractice coverage along with additional solutions and services to help healthcare groups run smoothly.
-Learn more about medical malpractice coverage.
+Turn to Heffernan for medical malpractice insurance along with additional solutions and services to help healthcare groups run smoothly.